lbrodier87/template_shiny_2/README.md

 quality.

--   **Recruitment** `mod_recruitment` provides a recruitment plot together with two information boxes.
+-   **Recruitment** `mod_recruitment` provides a recruitment plot together with an information box.

 -   **Recruitment (accrualPlot)** `mod_recruitment2` is as above, but using the [`accrualPlot`](https://ctu-bern.github.io/accrualPlot/).